hm-lang/core/proposals/README.md

 TODO: discuss allowing @moved as an argument annotation in order to require someone to `move()` a variable into the function.  don't just allow compiler warnings, those will expand unnecessarily.

+TODO: @mod(...) seems a bit unwieldy, do we want to allow reference types only for functions? e.g., `@@SomeClass: int`

 ## redefining a function